What Is Medicare Supplement Plan G?

 Most popular Medigap plans

-• Plan G: 39% of all Medigap plans sold
+- Plan G: 39% of all Medigap plans sold

-• Plan F: 36% of all Medigap plans sold
+- Plan F: 36% of all Medigap plans sold

-• Plan N: 10% of all Medigap plans sold
+- Plan N: 10% of all Medigap plans sold

 Medigap Plan F offers slightly more coverage than Plan G because it also pays for your $257 per year Medicare Part B deductible.
-However, Plan F costs $480 per year more than Plan G, which makes it a bad option for most people.
-Also, you can only get Plan F if you were eligible for Medicare before 2020.
+However, Plan F costs an average of $480 per year more than Plan G, which makes it a worse option for most people.

 What does Medicare Plan G cover?

-When you go to the doctor or the hospital, Original Medicare will pay its share of the bill.
-But you may still have some costs to pay yourself.
 Medicare Plan G helps with those costs.
-After Medicare Part A or B has paid its portion of your medical bills, Plan G pays some or all of the rest.
+After Medicare Part A or B has paid its portion of your medical bills, Plan G covers some or all of the rest.

 Example: Plan G coverage for a hospital stay

-Remember that Plan G is a supplemental insurance plan.
+Remember that Plan G is what's called a supplemental insurance plan.
 It's not your main insurance coverage.
 While Medigap plans reduce or eliminate what you have to pay, Original Medicare still pays for most of your medical costs.

 Medicare Plan G coverage